 Paul A. Samuelson Professor of Economics

-Holmström’s research interests are in the fields of contracting and incentives.
-He has contributed to the development of the theory of contracting and incentives, the theory of the firm, corporate governance, and most recently to the understanding of liquidity problems and financial crises.
+Holmstrom’s research interests are in the fields of contracting and incentives.
+He has made major contributions to the theory of moral hazard and mechanism design, the theory of the firm, corporate governance, and most recently, the demand and supply of liquidity and its relationship to financial crises.

-He was Associate Professor at the Kellogg Graduate School of Management at Northwestern University and was the Edwin J. Beinecke Professor of Management at Yale University’s School of Management.
+Holmstrom received his doctorate degree from Stanford University.
+He has served as an Associate Professor at the Kellogg Graduate School of Management at Northwestern University and as the Edwin J. Beinecke Professor of Management at Yale University’s School of Management.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.